Costs Associated with Buying a Property

 Mold Inspection - $150 and Up.
 Mold is in the air around us, both inside and out.
 There are different types of mold and mold testing that might be considered.
 Consult a mold testing/remediation professional to discuss what types of testing are recommended.

 Wood Infestation Inspection - $65-$85.
 Termites and other wood boring insects can do a lot of damage in a little bit of time.
 Many lenders make this a requirement to obtaining a loan.

-The above by no means is not an all encompassing list of inspections and is largely dependent upon your the property you are purchasing.
+The above by no means is not an all encompassing list of inspections and is largely dependent upon the property you are purchasing.
 For instance a buyer that is purchasing a property with a fireplace may want a fireplace inspection, a property with a pool a pool inspection, and so on and so forth.

 Pin Marketing or Survey - $200 and Up.
-Although some people rely observing pins or markers that may be found on the property or even a county's GIS site and maps, the most accurate way of knowing about the property you are purchasing is to have a pin marking or survey performed.
+Although some people rely on observing pins or markers that may be found on the property or even a county's GIS site and maps, the most accurate way of knowing about the property you are purchasing is to have a pin marking or survey performed.
 Property markers can be moved and county records can be inaccurate.

 Finally, there may be some minimal fees related for the closing services of the title company, an attorney's time for preparing the deed and PTax document, county recording fees, overnight fees, etc.

-Although it may be easy to feel overwhelmed by the investment you are making to purchase a your new home, this investment will be well worth the cost and give you peace of mind for one of the most expensive and important decision you will make in your lifetime.
-Keep in mind that in a world where most things seem to be negotiable, it is also negotiable as to who pays for your buyer's closing costs as well.
+Although it may be easy to feel overwhelmed by the investment you are making to purchase a your new home, this investment will be well worth the cost and give you peace of mind for one of the most expensive and important decisions you will make in your lifetime.
+Keep in mind that in a world where most things seem to be negotiable, it is also negotiable as to who pays for the buyer's closing costs as well.